5 Best Ultralight Backpacks of 2023 (Complete Buyer’s Guide)

 Recommendations at a Glance

-Sawtooth mountains with snow
+Sawtooth Mountains with snow

 We tested some of these packs in the Sawtooth Mountains of Idaho and lakes were still frozen at the end of June.